 This class places a strong emphasis on performance.
 Students’ grades are closely tied to attendance in class and performances.
 Students must also purchase a performance outfit.
 This class is open to all students but requires teacher approval.
 This class may be repeated for elective credit.

 This class is for our performing vocal group and is by teacher selection only.
-All interested students must audition with Mr. Porterfield in the spring.
+All interested students must audition with the Visual and Performance Art Director in the spring.
 Students must be able to participate in a rigorous performance schedule and purchase performance outfits.
-All students in this class must also be enrolled in Choir.

-Art I This class is introductory art appreciation and student project oriented.
+This class is introductory art appreciation and student project oriented.
 Students may need to purchase additional necessary materials for projects.
-There is a class fee of $35 for this class.

 This class requires teacher approval and the successful completion of Art I and II.
 It is designed for the self-directed student who is looking to develop style and content, and gain experience in a wider variety of artistic processes.
 Students are expected to already have a strong foundation in the elements and principles of design.